-If a relief association elects to pay disability benefits, the bylaws must clearly state that disability benefits are provided and state the benefit amount.
-The bylaws should also clearly indicate whether the benefits are for active members only, or for active and deferred members.
+If a relief association elects to pay disability benefits, the bylaws must clearly state that disability benefits are provided and state the benefit amount (see sections below).
+The bylaws should clearly indicate whether the benefits are for active members only, or for active and deferred members.
 The bylaws should also define whether the benefits are limited to a disability incurred while in the line of duty, or are provided following any permanent disability.

-Relief association trustees should work with an attorney when drafting disability benefit bylaw provisions.
-An attorney should also help to define disability benefit qualifications.
-Before making payments, relief associations should also consult an attorney for guidance in making a determination about a member's qualification and eligibility for a disability benefit.
+Relief association trustees should work with an attorney when drafting disability benefit bylaw provisions and defining disability benefit qualifications.
+Before making payments, relief associations should consult an attorney for guidance in making a determination about a member's qualification and eligibility for a disability benefit.